Custom Controller: A custom

 permissions and field-level security of the current user.

-Controller extension: controller
+Controller extension: A controller

-is an Apex class that extends the functionality of a standard or
+extension is an Apex class that extends the functionality of a standard or

 custom controller.